 - Integrates creative leadership into practice using collaboration and independent action.
-This includes: - Evaluating partnerships established with members of the health team and working to increase their mutual effectiveness. - ▶ Fostering collaborative decision-making to increase commitment to goals - ▶ Sharing expertise to achieve mutually agreed upon goals. - ▶ Presenting self as a professional nurse and articulating the agency of the nurse to others. - Networking - ▶ Identifying opportunities for change and growth - ▶ Implementing strategies to address gaps in leadership - Coordinates multidisciplinary care. - F. RNABC Standard 6.
-Self-regulation: Assumes primary responsibility for maintain competence, fitness to practice and acquiring evidence-based knowledge and skills for professional nursing practice (1998).
-Clinical practice indicators: - Invests time, effort or other resources in maintaining evidence-based knowledge and skills for practice... - Practices within own level of competence. - Maintains current registration (student membership). - Maintains own physical, mental and emotional well-being.
+This includes: - ► Evaluating partnerships established with members of the health team and working to increase their mutual effectiveness. - ► Fostering collaborative decision-making to increase commitment to goals - ▶ Sharing expertise to achieve mutually agreed upon goals. - ▶ Presenting self as a professional nurse and articulating the agency of the nurse to others. - ► Networking - ▶ Identifying opportunities for change and growth - ▶ Implementing strategies to address gaps in leadership - Coordinates multidisciplinary care. - F. RNABC Standard 6.
+Self-regulation: Assumes primary responsibility for maintaining competence, and fitness to practice.
+(2003).

+Clinical practice indicators: